 Application to technology

-The radiocommunication system to be used is GSM-R. This is stated in the basic parameters included in the CCS TSI, section 4.
-The air interface is also characterised and it is specifically mentioned that the interfaces shall operate in the R-GSM band as specified in EIRENE SRS, version 15.4.0, section 3.5 (see table 3-A in 3.5.1) of the EIRENE SRS .
+The radiocommunication system to be used is currently GSM-R. This is stated in the basic parameters included in the CCS TSI, section 4.
+The air interface is also characterised and it is specifically specified that the interfaces shall operate in the R-GSM band (see table 3-A in 3.5.1 of the EIRENE SRS [6]).

 EIRENE specifies the requirements for a digital radio standard for the European railways, although it is also applicable worldwide.
-It consists of FRS (Functional Requirements Specification) and SRS (System Requirements Specification) .
+It consists of FRS (Functional Requirements Specification) [5] and SRS (System Requirements Specification) [6].
 EIRENE has a direct link with the relevant ETSI specifications, which cover the technical details of the GSM radio technology used.